 - 1. Please insert the total number of shares held by you.
 If you have shares entered against your name in the Depository Register (maintained by The Central Depository (Pte) Limited), you should insert that number of shares.
 If you have shares registered in your name in the Register of Members (maintained by or on behalf of the Company), you should insert that number of shares.
 If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members, you should insert the aggregate number of shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If the number of shares is not inserted, this instrument appointing Chairman of the AGM shall be deemed to relate to the entire number of ordinary shares in the Company registered in your name(s). - 2.
 The Chairman of the AGM, as proxy, need not be a member of the Company. - 3.
-The instrument appointing the Chairman of the AGM as proxy must be deposited with the Company (i) via post to the Company at the registered office at 541 Orchard Road #16-00 Liat Towers, Singapore 238881 or (ii) by electronic mail to colex-agm@complete-corp.com and received by the Company not less than seventy-two (72) hours before the time for holding of the AGM.
+The instrument appointing the Chairman of the AGM as proxy must be deposited with the Company (i) via post to the Company at the registered office at 541 Orchard Road #16-00 Liat Towers, Singapore 238881 or (ii) by electronic mail to color=registered of the AGM.
 A printed copy of this proxy form will NOT be despatched to shareholders.